workerholic/workerholic.github.io/_includes/story.md

 Because the perform method is so cheap in terms of computational resources that the operation performed in it becomes atomic and, thus, doesn't introduce a concurrency issue.
 The problem with this example is that the atomicity of the operations executed in the `perform` method is absolutely not guaranteed and we cannot rely on the fact that it *should* work.

 These examples are used to demonstrate that in the context of Workerholic, jobs should be thread-safe.
 If we cannot guarantee that our jobs are thread-safe then we should only use 1 worker.
-So, we would only have one thread and spin up mutliple instances of workerholic if more processing throughput was needed.
+So, we would only have one thread and spin up multiple instances of workerholic if more processing throughput was needed.
 This will introduce parallelism, which is another way of maximizing the processing throughput.

 ### Parallelism